COMBINE STUDY & WORK EXPERIENCE FOR THE PERFECT START TO YOUR ACCOUNTING CAREER.

-The SRJ Walker Wayland cadetship program is available for year 12 students and first year University students who are Australian Citizens or permanent residents to apply.
+The SRJ Walker Wayland cadetship program is ideally available for year 12 students and first year university students who are Australian Citizens or permanent residents of Australia to apply.

 University students will be enrolled into a Business, Commerce or dual degree on either a full time or part time basis.
 Where enrolled full time it is expected for enrolment to change to part-time, with a maximum of 2 subjects per semester upon commencement of a cadetship.

 SRJ Walker Wayland reserves the right to withdraw the offer of employment if the above requirements are not met.

 The cadetship program is initially structured as a combination of part-time work and part-time study, with our Cadets working 4 days or thirty hours per week.